Impacts of Climate Change on Agriculture

 Impacts of Agriculture on Climate Change

-While climate change affects agriculture -- at the same time, the conversion of natural habitats and the practices used in agricultural and livestock operations contribute to climate change.
-Agriculture, forestry, and other land use change (LUC) is the largest greenhouse gas (GHG) emitting sector after energy.
-The sector accounts for roughly a quarter of net anthropogenic GHG emissions: 11% come directly from agricultural production and an additional 12% from land use change.
+While climate change affects agriculture, the conversion of natural habitats and the practices used in agricultural and livestock operations also contribute to climate change.
+Agriculture, forestry, and other land use changes are the largest greenhouse gas (GHG) emitting sector after energy.
+Currently, the sector accounts for 23% of net anthropogenic GHG emissions: 11% come directly from agricultural production and an additional 12% from land use change.
 According to the IPCC Report on Climate Change and Land, emissions from crop and livestock are expected to increase by 30-40% between now and 2050, despite both efficiency improvements and dietary changes.

 Direct contributions from agricultural production include:

-- GHGs generated during livestock production and manure management (methane from the digestion of carbohydrates by cattle is the largest single source of agricultural GHGs, and methane is twenty-five times more potent in the atmosphere than carbon dioxide over a 100-year period).
+- GHGs generated during livestock production and manure management.
+Methane from the digestion of carbohydrates by cattle is the largest single source of agricultural greenhouse gases, and methane is twenty-five times more potent in the atmosphere than carbon dioxide over a 100-year period.

-- Production of nitrous oxide from synthetic fertilizer use (to grow crops for both human consumption and, disproportionately, livestock feed).
+- Production of nitrous oxide from synthetic fertilizer used to grow crops for both human consumption and, disproportionately, for livestock feed.

 - Methane produced during the cultivation of rice in flooded conditions.

-The contribution of agriculture as a source of emissions varies widely by country due to the efficiency and type of agricultural system.
-For example, in 2010, emissions from agriculture accounted for 9 percent of greenhouse gas emissions in the United States; yet accounted for 29 percent of emissions in developing countries.
+The contribution of agriculture as a source of emissions varies widely by country due to the efficiency and type of agricultural systems.
+For example, the amount of GHGs emitted for the production of each pound of beef in developed countries in 2016 was less than half the amount emitted in developing countries the same year.

-To learn more, click here to read Climate Change and Agriculture Production: An Overview of Risks and Opportunities.
+To learn more, read Climate Change and Agriculture Production: An Overview of Risks and Opportunities.